Dr. Karen Horton has either authored or reviewed and approved this content.

 Are there any risks associated with breast reconstruction surgery?

-Any surgical procedure carries some risk of complications or side effects, but patients find that the benefits of breast reconstruction outweigh potential risks.
-Possible complications include infection, bleeding and poor healing with unsightly scars; flap procedures carry a risk of tissue loss and implant procedures carry a risk of capsular contracture and implant-related illnesses.2 Dr. Horton prioritizes patient safety, she educates her patients fully about their potential risks and complications at each visit, and takes every precaution necessary to help minimize the chance of complications.
+Any surgical procedure carries some risk of complications or side effects, but patients usually find that the benefits of breast reconstruction outweigh its potential risks.
+Possible complications include infection, bleeding and poor healing with unsightly scars; flap procedures carry a risk of tissue loss and implant procedures carry a risk of capsular contracture and implant-related illnesses.22 Dr. Horton prioritizes patient safety, she educates her patients fully about their potential risks and complications at each visit, and takes every precaution necessary to help minimize the chance of complications.

 How do I choose a surgeon for breast reconstruction surgery?